The Aging Revolution

 Today, as a result, chronic conditions that almost always accompany old age are far more manageable.
 Older people enjoy more options for work and professional development, for education, for leisure and travel, for sports and maintaining physical strength and mobility.
 For increasing numbers of Americans, life is healthier and richer in the experiences that matter most.

 Yet, aging in America can still be a challenge and, too often, particularly for the poor, a painful struggle.
 The range of mental and physical well-being has almost infinite variations: ninety-year-olds running marathons; sixty-five-year-olds incapacitated by stroke.
 While this book celebrates the incredible progress and strides made in this field, it also highlights areas that need improvement.
-The authors lay out specific steps that, if implemented, could super-charge the aging revolution and drastically diminish the total volume of older adults suffering in America.
+The authors lay out specific steps that, if implemented, could ignite the aging revolution and diminish the total volume of older adults suffering in America.

 Michael J. Dowling is president and chief executive officer of Northwell Health.
 Dowling grew up in Limerick, Ireland, earned his undergraduate degree from University College Cork (UCC), Ireland, and his master's degree from Fordham University.
 He played hurling with Limerick and won a National League medal and a Fitzgibbon Cup medal with UCC.
 Dowling was a professor of social policy and assistant dean at the Fordham University Graduate School of Social Services and director of the Fordham campus in Westchester County.
 He served in New York State government for twelve years, including seven years as state director of Health, Education, and Human Services, and deputy secretary to former governor Mario Cuomo.
 He was also commissioner of the New York State Department of Social Services.